madetech/learn/core-skills/react/README.md

 The candidate has:

-- Created an application that is independent of the node install on the candidates machine
 - A make recipe for serve, which runs the application in development mode
 - A make recipe for test, which runs the tests for the application
 - A sandbox environment which allows them to quickly prototype components